sbirmi/bari/src/Taboo/README.md

 Server --> client

-When KICKOFF has been received, public-msg sent to everyone for the word hen its in in play
+When KICKOFF has been received, public-msg sent to everyone for the word then its in in play
 ```
 ["TURN",
  turn<int>,